PieterDeNorre/lmrtest/README.md

    - Launch Obsidian
    - Click "Open folder as vault"
-   - Select the `obsidian_LMR` folder in this project
+   - Select the `Obsidian_LMR` folder in this project

 3. **Install Required Plugins**
    - In Obsidian, go to Settings → Community plugins
    - Turn on "Community plugins" if not already enabled
    - Browse community plugins and install the following:
+     - **Dataview**: Search for "Dataview", install and enable for data queries and calculations
+       - After installation, go to Dataview settings and enable "Enable DataviewJS" for advanced queries
      - **Kanban**: Search for "Kanban", install and enable for project task management
      - **Lovely-mindmap**: Search for "Lovely-mindmap", install and enable for visual mind mapping